 J. Lohr Vineyards & Wines uses the ‘best method’ to deliver your wine in the most economical and efficient manner, when available.
-We ship using Golden State Overnight (GSO) for orders shipped within California, Nevada and Arizona, and FedEx for all other states.
+We ship using UPS Ground (UPS) for all orders unless otherwise specified.
 If you need us to use a different carrier, please email or call us.
 Shipments may be delayed by the carrier to avoid temperature extremes.
 For date-sensitive orders, please call us directly.
 Orders placed by 10:00am Pacific Time, Monday through Friday, will usually be shipped within 2 business days.
 The package tracking number will be sent to the person placing the order via email once the order has shipped (timing will vary depending on carrier).

 Here are some other details:

 - Acts of Nature: No refunds will be offered for damages or delays caused by acts of nature or inclement weather.

 - We are unable to ship orders to individuals outside the United States.

 J. Lohr Vineyards & Wines offers flat-rate shipping for all orders comprised of six or more bottles of J. Lohr Reserve wines, inclusive of: J. Lohr Signature Cabernet Sauvignon, J. Lohr Cuvée Series, J. Lohr Vineyard Series, J. Lohr Gesture, and J. Lohr Pure Paso™ Proprietary Red.
 J. Lohr Estates wines do not qualify for flat-rate shipping.
 Flat-rate eligible orders qualify for the following shipping rates on Ground shipping only:

 - 6 or more bottles of J. Lohr Reserve wines shipping to California addresses: $10